What to Expect and How to Prepare For Your Session

 READY TO BOOK YOUR SESSION?

-To reserve your date, click here or go to the contact button above – most sessions are booked between Friday and Sunday, so plan in advance.
+To reserve your date, click here or go to the contact button above – Limited number of session booked per week.
+Photo sessions are scheduled Friday, Saturday, and Sunday, so plan in advance.
 Session fee is due at the time of booking and is non-refundable.
 We also require a signed contract and model release before your session (you will receive these electronically once you are scheduled).
-In the event of inclement weather or illness, we are happy to reschedule your session, but we ask that you give us at least 24 hours notice.
-No-shows or last-minute cancellations are subject to a $50 rescheduling fee.
+In the event of extreme weather conditions or illness, we are happy to reschedule your session, but we ask that you give us at least 48 hours notice.
+All other cancellations or rescheduled dates require two weeks notice.
+No-shows or last-minute cancellations are subject to a $100 rescheduling fee.

 We accept cash, checks, and all major credit cards securely through Paypal.
 All Prices subject to change without notice.
 All prices subject to State Sales Tax.